Why Don't You Love Me (Beyoncé song): Development and production

 Beyoncé came to Houston's Music World Studios for a recording session a few months after Solange had cut the demo.
-Knowles invited The Bama Boyz into her session at Music World Studios to listen to the early versions of I Am...
+Beyoncé invited the Bama Boyz into her session at Music World Studios to listen to the early versions of I Am...
 Sasha Fierce.
-Unexpectedly, after Beyoncé played "Halo", "Why Don't You Love Me" came blasting through the speakers with Knowles singing the song.
+Unexpectedly, after Beyoncé played "Halo", "Why Don't You Love Me" came blasting through the speakers with Beyoncé singing the song.
 The Bama Boyz were thrilled that she recorded it and loved the song.
-In a 2013 interview, Solange stated: "I actually wrote “Why Don’t You Love Me” for my sister and it was one of those things where I had just been in a relationship situation where I was just not getting it and then it just came very naturally."
+In a 2013 interview, Solange stated: "I actually wrote 'Why Don't You Love Me' for my sister and it was one of those things where I had just been in a relationship situation where I was just not getting it and then it just came very naturally."

-According to "Anti-Music", the song was nearly discarded twice; the first time was when EMI Music prepared a demo of the song to send to other artists without knowing that Knowles had already recorded the song, and the second came during the track selection of I Am...
+According to Anti-Music, the song was nearly discarded twice; the first time was when EMI Music prepared a demo of the song to send to other artists without knowing that Beyoncé had already recorded the song, and the second came during the track selection of I Am...
 Sasha Fierce's track listing, where executives felt that the song did not fit in with the other records.

 Composition

-"Why Don't You Love Me" is different from Knowles' previous dance-pop songs as it makes use of a retro style.
+"Why Don't You Love Me" is different from Beyoncé's previous dance-pop songs as it makes use of a retro style.
 It is an upbeat track that draws from the genre of R&B. The song also contains elements of up-tempo disco and funk music.
 It consists of energetic tribal beats, a drum loop, funky guitars and a bassline that was designed to make it a groovy and dance song.
-According to the lyrics of "Why Don't You Love Me", Knowles impersonates a woman who questions her love interest about the reason for which he does not value her fabulousness, convincing him she's the best thing for him as she sings: "Why don't you love me... when I make me so damn easy to love?...
+According to the lyrics of "Why Don't You Love Me", Beyoncé impersonates a woman who questions her love interest about the reason for which he does not value her fabulousness, convincing him she's the best thing for him as she sings: "Why don't you love me... when I make me so damn easy to love?...
 I got beauty...
 I got class...
 I got style and I got ass...".
 The singer further tells her love interest that the decision not to choose her is "entirely foolish".

 Release and reception

-Originally released as a pre-order bonus track on the deluxe edition of I Am...
-Sasha Fierce, the song was later released as a new song on the platinum edition of the album, and finally as a bonus track along with "Poison" and a remixed version of "Video Phone" featuring pop singer Lady Gaga on a digital EP titled I Am...
+Originally released as a Walmart and iTunes Store bonus track on I Am...
+Sasha Fierce, the song was later released on the platinum edition and digital reissues of the album in certain areas, and finally as a bonus track along with "Poison" and a remixed version of "Video Phone" featuring pop singer Lady Gaga on a digital EP titled I Am...
 Sasha Fierce – The Bonus Tracks.
+The song was also released as a promotional single on September 22, 2009.
 On July 2, 2010, "Why Don't You Love Me" was digitally released in Germany while its music video was included on a separate digital EP that went on sale the same date.
 Two remixes of the song were later made available for download in the United Kingdom on August 29, 2009.